Matthew Metcalfe | |

 In 2022 Metcalfe was one of the producers for the biographical film about the life of Dame Whina Cooper, Whina.[34]

 For the 2024 Sundance Film Festival, the film Never Look Away was premiered.
-Metcalfe was a co-writer for the film as well as a producer.[51]
-The film was directed by Lucy Lawless.[52]
+Metcalfe was a co-writer, with director Lucy Lawless, for the film, as well as a producer.
+The film is a feature-length documentary of New Zealand-born CNN photojournalist Margaret Moth.[39]
+The film was directed by Lucy Lawless.[40]

-Films that are currently awaiting release which are produced by Metcalfe are Ash, The Lie and A Mistake[53] [54] [55]
+Films that are currently awaiting release produced by Metcalfe are Ash and Moss & Freud.

 2003 | Nemesis Game | No | Yes | ||